alice-noa-chan/add_spaces/README.md

 * `original`: Ground-truth sentence with correct spacing.
 * `nospace`: Same sentence with all spaces removed.

-* During preprocessing:
+During preprocessing:

 * The script uses `original` to:

   * Recompute the no-space string.
   * Build the label sequence (0 or 1 at each character position).
 * The `nospace` column is used as a hint only; if it disagrees with `original`, the `original`-based version is used.
+* Samples with length mismatches or empty content are skipped, with statistics printed to the console.

 ---